 Review of Fedora 27: Workstation

 I decided to stick with defaults and got GNOME 3.x out of the box which quickly received many updates.
 GNOME is famous for its customization and options.
 It is true.
-GNOME is just simple and gets the job done.
+GNOME is just simple and does the job.
 I went on some type of theme streak and tried almost 15-20 themes which all work fine with GNOME.
 I tried many extensions but sadly not all of them were compatible.

-I found many extensions were working fine with the latest GNOME like Dash to Dock, Dynamic Panel Transparency, Alternate Tab while extensions like Docker integration, Redshift indicator were broken.
+And found many extensions were working fine with the latest GNOME like Dash to Dock, Dynamic Panel Transparency, Alternate Tab while extensions like Docker integration, Redshift indicators were broken.
 You can fix them in many cases as it just some settings you need to adjust but not all of them were fixed and thus all I could do was to ditch them.

 In case you were a Ubuntu 17.10 user you will find a significant difference between GNOME desktops.
 It is simple that Ubuntu actually modified GNOME to look like unity while Fedora and many other distros still ship GNOME in its purest form.
 Nowadays known as Vanilla GNOME among various communities.